 A visitor to General Hieu’s Page once commented: "The ARVN had many competent officers at the regimental level and down, but at the divisional level and up, many generals were not competent.
 The command of a division and a corps requires competency in strategy and general staff.
-Many generals only knew how to attack as a buffalo, and lacked strategy (i.e. Operation Lam Son 719, Highlands withdrawal of II Corps).
-I greatly admire the competence and virtue of general Hieu, who had the ability to command with strategy at the divisional level and up."
+Many generals only knew how to attack as a buffalo, and lacked strategy (i.e., Operation Lam Son 719, Highlands withdrawal of II Corps).
+I greatly admire the competence and virtue of general Hieu, who could command with strategy at the divisional level and up."
 (Pham Khiet, Readers’ Comments #54).

 What makes an officer a good regiment commander, and what makes an officer a good division commander?
-Are the qualities that make a good regiment commander and the qualities that make a good division commander the same?
-In other words, does a good regiment commander necessarily become a good division commander?
+Are the qualities that make an excellent regiment commander and the qualities that make a good division commander the same?
+In other words, does a good regiment commander necessarily become a proper division commander?

-At the risk of oversimplification, one can safely state that a good regiment commander should possess the following skills ratio: 80% tactics and 20% strategy.
+At the risk of oversimplification, one can safely state that a good regiment commander should maintain the following skills ratio: 80% tactics and 20% strategy.
 On the other hand, a good division commander should possess a reversed ratio: 20% tactics and 80% strategy.
-When a good regiment commander is promoted to a division command post and is not capable of making an adjustment by switching the above-mentioned ratio combinations, he would not be a good division commander.
+When a good regiment commander is promoted to a division command post and is not capable of adjusting by switching the above-mentioned ratio combinations, he would not be a good division commander.

-To take an analogy of a football team, a regiment commander is like its quarterback and a division commander its head-coach.
+To take an analogy of a football team, a regiment commander is like its quarterback and a division commander, its coach.
 The quarterback works more directly with his teammates.
-He is present on the field together with them; he commands them, he sweats with them, he trains with them, he risks physical injuries as much as them.
+He is present on the field together with them; he commands them; he sweats with them; he trains with them; he risks physical injuries as much as them.
 Likewise, the regiment commander is out there in the battlefield with his men; he commands them by example, he runs the risk of death as much as his men, he is out in the frontline with them.
-The head-coach, on the other hand, plays a more indirect role in the team.
-He handpicks and works through his deputy coaches and he stays on the sidelines.
+The coach, on the other hand, plays a more indirect role in the team.
+He handpicks and works through his deputy coaches, and he stays on the sidelines.
 He designs strategies and calls tactical shots.
-Likewise, the division commander works on overall strategies, and gives tactical instructions to his regiment commander in the mist of battle.
+Likewise, the division commander works on the overall strategy and gives tactical instructions to his regiment commander amid battle.

-Both the quarterback and the head-coach are important.
-However, among the two, the head-coach holds a more important role than the quarterback.
-Although a quarterback might commands more fame and higher pay than a coach, the role of the head-coach is a more determinant winning factor of a football team than its quarterback’s.
+Both the quarterback and the coach are essential.
+However, among the two, the coach holds a more important role than the quarterback.
+Although a quarterback might commands more fame and higher pay than a coach, the role of the coach is a more determinant winning factor of a football team than its quarterback’s.

-It is interesting to notice that in the football’s history, no good quarterback has ever become a good head-coach.
-And it is obvious that a good head-coach can never become a good quarterback because of lack of physical strength.
+It is interesting to notice that in football’s history, no good quarterback has ever become a good coach.
+And a good coach can never become a good quarterback because of a lack of physical strength.

-In the military arena, we encounter general officers who are either good tacticians with direct combat experiences but lack strategic skills - like General Patton - or good strategists with no combat experiences - like General Eisenhower or Colin Powell.
-General Nguyen Van Hieu seems to be an exception, who was a good tactician with ample combat experiences as a division commander of the 22nd Infantry Division and of the 5th Infantry Division, and at the same time was a good strategist as Chief of Staff of the I Corps and the II Corps, then Deputy Commander/Operation of the I Corps and the III Corps.
-To use our analogy, General Hieu was capable of being a good quarterback and/or a head-coach!
+In the military arena, we encounter general officers who are either good tacticians with direct combat experiences - like General Patton - or good strategists with no combat experiences - like General Eisenhower or Collin Powell.
+General Nguyen Van Hieu seems to be an exception, who was a good tactician with ample combat experiences as a division commander of the 22nd Infantry Division and the 5th Infantry Division, and at the same time was an excelllent strategist as Chief of Staff of the I Corps and the II Corps, then Deputy Commander/Operation of the I Corps and the III Corps.
+To use our analogy, General Hieu was capable of being a good quarterback and/or a coach!

-General Do Cao Tri, Commander of I Corps before 01/1964 and of II Corps after 01/1964 had Colonel Hieu as his Chief of Staff in both instances.
-He recognized in his chief strategist the potential and formidable qualities of a tactician.
+General Do Cao Tri, Commander of I Corps before 11/1963, and of II Corps after 11/1963 had Colonel Hieu as his Chief of Staff in both instances.
+He recognized in his chief strategist the inherent and formidable qualities of a tactician.
 Consequently, he appointed him Commander of the 22nd Infantry Division, prior to relinquishing his II Corps command post to General Nguyen Huu Co in September, 1964; and later on, when he assumed the III Corps command post in 1968, he again entrusted General Hieu with the command of the 5th Infantry Division in August 1969.